Madebybrown/meets/README.md

 ## **Post Comments** |

-1 - Feature is expected to do nothing if the user tries to post a comment without any text content.
+1 - The feature is expected to do nothing if the user tries to post a comment without any text content.

 - *Tested the feature by trying to create an empty comment.*

 - *The feature acted as expected and did nothing.*

-2 - Feature is expected to post a comment if the comment field is filled with text.
+2 - The feature is expected to post a comment if the comment field is filled with text.

 - *Tested the feature by trying to create a comment with text content*.